inorganik/ngx-countUp/README.md

 # CountUp.js Angular ^2 Module

 This is an Angular directive wrapper around the core functionality of CountUp which is maintained in the [CountUp.js repo](https://github.com/inorganik/countUp.js).
+MIT License.

 #### [CountUp.js demo](http://inorganik.github.io/countUp.js)
 Or see this angular version work by cloning this project and running `ng serve`.